Dear Friends: I apologize for not getting a message to you about our first concert – I have no excuse, other than I just plain forgot to do it!

-We hope to see you at Ashbrook for “American Landscapes.”
+Hope to see you next week for “American Landscapes.”

 Sue